jrock2004/dotfiles/README.md

 # Run the Script

-You should now be ready to clone and run the script to get going
+You should now be ready to clone and run the script to get going.

 ``` bash
 > git clone https://github.com/jrock2004/dotfiles.git ~/.dotfiles